mailbots/mailbots/README.md

 });
 ```

-Skills will, themselves, document how they are used.
-Different approaches are right for different circumstances.
+Different approaches work well for different circumstances.
+For example, a bot analytics system would be well suited for automatic activation.
+A toolkit for integrating with a CRM, on the other hand, might make sense as an exported collection of useful middleware and functions.

 # Welcoming New Users